 I would say that 2.5 days is a bare minimum if you want to see all the main sites and do a bit of day hiking.
 We certainly could have spent more time here.
 A third full day would have allowed us to do a few additional hikes that we just couldn’t fit in on this visit.

-Olympic NP – Port Angeles
+Olympic National Park – Port Angeles

 From Mount Rainier, you can get to Port Angeles in about three hours.
 We chose to take a bit of a detour and approach from Olympia.
-This added a couple of hours onto the drive, but gave us the chance to drive the eastern edge of Olympic National Park.
+This added a couple of hours onto the drive but gave us the chance to drive the eastern edge of Olympic National Park.

 Port Angeles makes a great base for exploring the Hurricane Ridge, Lake Crescent and Sol Duc areas of Olympic NP.
 We also drove out to Cape Flattery, the northwesternmost point of the contiguous United States.